-You’ve been here.
-We all have.
 You’re browsing online searching for the perfect item at the perfect price.
-And you find it quicker than you thought!
-But there’s an item that seems exactly the same, only $15 cheaper.
+You find it quicker than you thought, but there’s an item that seems exactly the same, only $15 cheaper.

-You scan through the item descriptions, comparing, contrasting, but you can’t see the difference.
+You scan through the item descriptions, comparing, contrasting.
+You can’t see a difference.
 Is this a repeat listing?
 Is it a mistake?
 You can’t tell.

-So you fire up a chat to find out.
-“Hi support,” and you sit there staring at a blank form waiting for a reply.
+You need to find out.
+This is a gift and you need to buy it today.
+So you fire up the site’s live chat and type “Hi support!”
+You sit there staring at a blank form waiting for a reply.

 Your solitary “Hi support!” is the only thing keeping you company.
 It’s been over 5 minutes, you begin to feel irritable.

 Maybe you’ll have better luck tweeting?
 You check when the business last responded on Twitter.
 It was an hour ago.
 You go back to the chat window one last time.
 Still nothing.

 What do you do next?
 Email, tweet, call, browse the endless FAQs and help center?
 Or do you begin searching for the same item on a different website?

 This kind of live chat experience is happening to customers everyday.